US Streetwear Star Williams Takes Over At French Label Givenchy - UrduPoint

 Like Abloh, Chicago-born Williams first worked with the rapper Kanye West before going out on his own with his 1017 ALYX 9SM brand.

-Based in Italy, where Williams now lives, it has become so hot it got a name check alongside Nike in Canadian singer Drake's new song "Toosie Side".
+Based in Italy, where Williams now lives, it has become so hot it got a name check alongside Nike in Canadian singer Drake's new song "Toosie Slide".

 "It's been my life-long dream to be in this position, and it is really surreal that it is finally here," Williams said in a post on Instagram.